-1. Present your ID to the election officer, who will give you a ballot.

-2. Go to the polling station with the ballot paper (or abroad: in another space reserved for voting).
-If you need help making a vote, an election officer will assist you in the polling booth.
-There is a combination of a pen and a list of candidates on the wall of the ballot box.
-Please note that the master list of candidates displayed in the voting booth lists the candidates standing for election in the electoral district in which the advance polling station is located.
-The master lists of candidates of other electoral districts are displayed elsewhere at the polling station.
-In parliamentary elections, you can only vote for a candidate standing for election in your municipality of residence.

 3. Use the pen to mark the number of the candidate you want to vote for on the ballot paper (in the circle to the right of the ballot).
 Do not write anything else on the ballot paper!

 *Current:* # Voting in advance

 1. Present your ID to the election officer, who will give you a ballot.